slusarz/dovecot-fts-flatcurve/README.md

 Why Flatcurve?
 --------------

-This plugin was originally written during the 2020 Coronavirus pandemic.
+This plugin was originally written during the initial stages of the 2020 Coronavirus pandemic.

 Get it?